Table of contents

 4-Click on “device” then “Device Category”:

-6-Scroll all the way to the right and focus on the column that says “Average Engagement time”
+6-Scroll to the right and focus on the column “Average Engagement time.”

-7-Wherever you see a big difference between desktop and mobile engagement time, work on either so both of them are as close as possible.
+7-Wherever you see a big difference between desktop and mobile engagement time, work on either, so both are as close as possible.

-This means, if visitors are staying longer on your desktop version of a page, you visit that same page on your mobile and see if there is anything that is driving visitors away faster i.e bad design, cluttered screen look, etc.
+If visitors stay longer on your desktop version of a page, you visit that same page on your mobile and see if there is anything driving visitors away faster, i.e.e bad design, cluttered screen look, etc.

 Final Things To Consider

-OK so based on this blog post you might be inclined to think AMP is always going to be around but, that is not the case.
+OK, so based on this blog post, you might be inclined to think AMP will always be around,d but that is not the case.

 Just like search engine optimization is more of a concept to be followed rather than one “never changing” software or program, accelerated mobile pages are something that will continue changing.

-New companies(other than Google) make their own versions of programs/plugins that optimize mobile web speed.
-Here some examples:
+New companies(besides Google) make versions of programs/plugins that optimize mobile web speed.
+Here are some examples:

 Verizon LTE is slowly becoming a very reliable mobile speed provider.

-This means that no matter where you, due to Verizons network, any site you access on your mobile device will load super fast.
-This means there would technically be no need for AMP optimized pages.
+This means that no matter where you are, any site you access on your mobile device will load fast due to Verizon’s network.
+This means there would technically be no need for AMP-optimized pages.

-The same goes for 5G, super fast, and slowly becoming more reliable.
+The same goes for 5G, which is fast and slowly becoming more reliable.

 Schema is another alternative to AMP.
-It’s purpose is to standardized HTML tags in order to create better Google results within a specific subject.
+Its purpose is to standardize HTML tags to create better Google results within a specific subject.